igordantasgf/FreeCodeCamp_Courses/README.md

-# MLPython_FreeCodeCamp
+# FreeCodeCamp Courses
-Notes, codes and solutions made in the Machine Learning with Python course on FreeCodeCamp
+Notes, codes and solutions made in the Machine Learning with Python Course and Data Analysis Course on FreeCodeCamp